svub/nunya/_SETUP.md

 * Add the `SECRET_CONTRACT_ADDRESS` to `secretContractAddress` in the relevant config.secret.<network> in ./nunya/packages/secret-contracts-scripts/src/config/deploy.ts
 * Add the terminal log to ./logs/instantiateOutput.log

-* TODO: Add the ABI of the uploaded and instantiated Secret contract to ./nunya/packages/secret-contracts-scripts/src/config/abi.ts for use in submit.ts
+* TODO: Add the ABI of the uploaded and instantiated EVM Gateway contract from ./nunya/packages/hardhat/artifacts/contracts/Gateway.sol/Gateway.json to ./nunya/packages/secret-contracts-scripts/src/config/abi.ts for use in submit.ts

 * Query Pubkey
 ```
 cd ../../../
 yarn run secret:queryPubkey
 ```
-* Transaction `secretContract.retrievePubkey`
+* TODO: Transaction `secretContract.retrievePubkey`
 ```
 yarn run secret:submit
 ```